Priya R.Director of Development · Portland nonprofit

 Not problems — just observations.
 If we got anything wrong, tell us and we'll fix it before going further.

-You're the director of development at a Pasadena arts nonprofit with a team of three.
+You're the director of development at a Portland arts nonprofit with a team of three.
 Fundraising, events, the board, donor stewardship — it all flows through you.
 Your husband jokes that you work two full-time jobs and call it one.

 Your inbox is the boss.
 On a good morning there are 180 unread; on a bad one, over 400.
 You triage by guilt.
 Important donor replies sit next to calendar invites next to vendor quotes.